XL Fleet Corp. (XL) – Don’t Be So Quick to Call it Dead

 Analyst recommendations provided by FactSet shows that the consensus forecast for XL Fleet Corp.
 (XL) is a “Buy”.
 2 analysts offering their recommendations for the stock have an average rating of 1.00, where 0 rate it as a Hold and 0 think it is a “Overweight”.
 2 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-XL Fleet Corp. quarterly earnings per share for the current quarter are estimated at -$0.03 with sales reaching $970k over the same period.The EPS is expected to grow by 63.30% this year, but quarterly earnings will post 120.60% year-over-year.
+XL Fleet Corp. quarterly earnings per share for the current quarter are estimated at -$0.03 with sales reaching $970k over the same period.The EPS is expected to shrink by -62.10% this year, but quarterly earnings will post 120.60% year-over-year.